 - The "Fall 2019 release" is now known as "Azure Virtual Desktop (Classic)," while the "Spring 2020 release" is now just "Azure Virtual Desktop."
 For more information, check out this blog post.

 To learn more about new features, check out this blog post.

 The latest version of the autoscaling tool that was in preview is now generally available.
 This tool uses an Azure automation account and the Azure Logic App to automatically shut down and restart session host virtual machines (VMs) within a host pool, reducing infrastructure costs.
 Learn more at Scale session hosts using Azure Automation.

-You can now do the following things with the Azure portal in Windows Virtual Desktop:
+You can now do the following things with the Azure portal in Azure Virtual Desktop:

 - Directly assign users to personal desktop session hosts